szado/reactphp-mailer/README.md

 ```

 Under the hood, this library uses a thin abstraction based on a separate process worker.
 This worker keeps running in the
 background, so bootstrap time is minimal for subsequent email sends.
-At the same time, it can send only one email at a time.
+At the same time, the worker can send only one email at
+a time.
 Subsequent `send()` calls are automatically queued until the previous message is sent.
 This is [just good enough](https://en.wikipedia.org/wiki/Principle_of_good_enough)
 for most use cases, but if you need to send multiple emails concurrently, consider using the [shado/php-resource-pool](https://github.com/shado/php-resource-pool)
 library, which allows you to create a pool of Mailer instances and manage them efficiently.